federicodj/html5bootcamp/README.md

 ####It’s time for the real thing.####

-You will work on a project to achieve a fully working multi platform mobile app developed in JavaScript and using the latest tags and APIs available in HTML5.
+You will work on a project to achieve a fully working app developed in JavaScript and using the latest tags and APIs available in HTML5.

 You will apply all the knowledge obtained during the learning weeks.

-You’ll be given with a backlog of user stories you will estimate with your PM.

-Once estimated, user stories will be divided into sprints of one week.

-You will participate on daily scrum meetings.
 Will you be able to consult documentation?
 Of course!
-You will be able to use any resource you know that helps you complete your user stories, be it going back to documentation sites, tutorials or just googling what you need.
+You will be able to use any resource you know that helps you complete your tasks, be it going back to documentation sites, tutorials or just googling what you need.
 Luckily the web is plenty of awesome resources waiting for you to grasp them!

 ####Commits####